 The vignette is insightful as it tells us something about Peter.
 It is evident that old Peter has a conflict that’s chewing on his soul.
 Jesus replies, “Peter, Peter… Not seven times, but seventy-seven times.”

-Jesus is teaching Peter and anyone that has ears to listen, that forgives is to be a lifestyle not a commodity we dole out to our loved ones when and if we decide they are worthy of our forgiveness.
+Jesus is teaching Peter and anyone that has ears to listen, that forgiving is to be a lifestyle, not a commodity we dole out to our loved ones when and if we decide they are worthy of our forgiveness.

 Forgiveness and the marital bond